duduclx/pogopi/README.md

 ## TODO

- - making array for types, abilities, and more ...
+ - add evolve chain
- - fix missing abilities
+ - add pokemon's from gen 5 to 7
- - create a dedicated repo for ressources
+ - fix abilitie (missing some) or drop it
- - i don't know ...
+ - member/user and JWT api